MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

        :end-at: delY
        :lineno-match:

-- We set the vertical grid spacing for 49 vertical levels, ranging from depths of approximately 5.5 m at the surface to 149 m at depth.
-When varying cell depths in this manner, one must be careful that vertical grid spacing increases monotonically with depth; see :numref:`sec_SOch_num_config` for details on how this specific grid spacing was generated.
+- We set the vertical grid spacing for 49 vertical levels, ranging from thickness of approximately 5.5 m at the surface to 149 m at depth.
+When varying cell thickness in this manner, one must be careful that vertical grid spacing varies smoothly with depth; see :numref:`sec_SOch_num_config` for details on how this specific grid spacing was generated.

   .. literalinclude:: ../../../verification/tutorial_reentrant_channel/input/data
        :start-at: delR